clarkevansteenderen/spede_sampler_R/README.md

 ## **OVERVIEW**

-This R Shiny App is the final step of the analysis pipeline following from the [SPEDE-SAMPLER Python program](https://github.com/CJMvS/spede-sampler-py) (see the diagram below).
-The application requires the user to input a folder directory containing all the tree files created by FastTree or RAxML.
-If the user wishes to run the analysis on only one tree, this tree file needs to be saved into a folder first, which can then be selected.
-Using the "ape" package, each tree is opened and converted to become fully dichotomous (**multi2di()** function) and ultrametric (**chronos()** function).
-The GMYC species delimitation algorithm is then run on each tree using the R "splits" package.
+This R Shiny App offers an analysis pipeline for assessing how sampling effects and paramater choices can affect the results of a GMYC analysis.
+The pipeline begins with the uploading of an aligned FASTA file, where a chosen percentage of the dataset is randomly resampled a *n* times without replacement.
+BEAST .xml files are then generated for each resampled FASTA alignment, applying desired configuration settings.
+Each .xml file is run in BEAST, and the results fed into TreeAnnotator.
+Maximum clade credibility trees are then used as input for GMYC analyses (single or multiple threshold).
-If the user has predefined grouping data for their samples, this can be uploaded as an Excel .csv file.
-These predefined groups are then compared to the groups estimated by the GMYC analysis, and a percentage match is calculated.
+If the user has predefined grouping data for their samples (e.g. morphospecies assignments), this can be uploaded as an Excel .csv file.
+These predefined groups are compared to the groups estimated by the GMYC analysis, and percentage matches calculated.

 This application outputs:
 1. The number of clusters and entities estimated by the GMYC method for the uploaded data